tmttn/AOC21/README.md

 ## Day 6

 Copilot did not give the most optimal solution right away, but it thought along nicely when I did.

+## Day 7

+This was kinda easy.
+The logic was simple, just had Copilot work out the code line per line.
+Not sure why I had to substract 1 from the average positions, but I did some investigating around the average and it turned out to be the correct answer.
+As the total consumed fuel was lower.